Manage account access

 - De-select Administrator.

-(Optional) Click Direct add to add the member to your account without requiring an email invitation.
+(Optional) If the member already has a Cloudflare account, you can click Direct add to add the member to your account without requiring an email invitation.

 Remove account members